 - Space: How much available space do you have?
 If you live in a high rise building then you’d have to grow indoors, which means you either have to use window lighting, artificial lights, or both.
 If you’re fortunate enough to have a backyard, your plants will get the necessary sunlight during summer months.
 Ideally, a greenhouse enables you to control much of the environment and is the most convenient place for an aquaponics system.

 Running costs such as fish food and electricity are dependent on the type of system you build and what you decide to use.
 There are ways to reduce these on-going costs but that will be saved for another article.

 For now, I want to talk about the parts you need to start up a basic aquaponics system:

 - Fish Tank: You can use a traditional glass fish tank though that would be a bit more expensive.
-As an alternative, you can use a large barrel or a stock tank.
+As an alternative, it’s very common for aquaponic gardeners to use a large barrel or a stock tank.

 - Flood Table: This will be used as a grow bed for growing your plants on.
 The bigger the size, the more plants you can grow, but you also have to factor in whether your tank can hold enough fish to provide enough nutrients for the amount of plants you want to grow.
 Click here to check out various effective grow beds.